honeycomb-maps/superstore-delivered/README.md

 This repository is meant to be used as a starting point for those implementing data warehouses within logistics, last-mile delivery, and mobility companies.
 All the data and code is open-source under the MIT License.

-You can find a step-by-step tutorial for building a data warehouse here: (honeycombmaps.com/blog/modern-delivery-data-warehouse-location-data-tutorial)[http://www.honeycombmaps.com/blog/modern-delivery-data-warehouse-location-data-tutorial]
+You can find the accompaning step-by-step tutorial for building a data warehouse on the Honeycomb Maps website [here](http://www.honeycombmaps.com/blog/modern-delivery-data-warehouse-location-data-tutorial).

 ## Background